unifiedjs/unified/readme.md

 ###### Example

-The below example shows how the `stringify` function can be used to transform a [syntax tree][node].
+The below example shows how the `run` function can be used to transform a [syntax tree][node].

 ```js